MateusAlvesP/video-streaming-go/README.md

 **5) Run the program**

-First run ```go run main.go``` to execute the publisher to stream webcam data using RabbitMQ
+First run ```go run cmd/producer/main.go``` to execute the publisher to stream webcam data using RabbitMQ

-After run ```go run consumer/consumer.go``` to execute the consumer that will receive the data in RabbitMQ ant show it in a window.
+After run ```go run cmd/consumer/maing.go``` to execute the consumer that will receive the data in RabbitMQ ant show it in a window.